TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/pubsub/nats-client/_index.md

 Creating a Pub/Sub integration with NATS requires you to have a NATS server running with an available endpoint.
 See the [NATS Documentation](https://docs.nats.io/) for more information about configuring a NATS server.

-> No API key is needed for Pub/Sub messaging.
+>**Note:** No API key is needed for Pub/Sub messaging.
 All messages received by the Application Server are assumed to be authorized, so be sure to configure appropriate security on your NATS server.

 In your application select the **Pub/Subs** submenu from the **Integrations** side menu.
 Clicking on the **+ Add Pub/Sub** button will open the Pub/Sub creation screen.